 Need a break from the hassles of everyday life?
 A walk through the fern-carpeted forests of the Ellis Hollow Nature Preserve could be just the thing.
-In winter, take your cross-country skis to enjoy one of the peaceful, snow-covered loop trails.
+In winter, take your snowshoes to enjoy one of the peaceful, snow-covered loop trails.

 The parking area and initial stretch of trail on the north side of Ellis Hollow Creek Road gives no hint of what’s to come.
 The beginning of the trail goes through a power line right-of-way choked with non-native honeysuckle, with a natural gas pipeline station close by on your right, and overhead power lines on your left.
 But after about 500 feet you will enter a forest of tall, straight oaks, maples, hickories, basswood, black cherry, white ash, and black birch.